 We attribute the 3-4 orders of improvements to the following factors.
 First, all the point, polygon and auxiliary data are memory resident in our GPU implementation.
 In contrast, the open source GIS packages are designed to be disk resident and data and indices are brought to CPU memory dynamically.
 While the sophisticated design is necessary for old generations of hardware with very limited CPU memory, current commodity computers typically have tens of gigabytes of CPU memory which renders the sophisticated design inefficient.
-We also have observed that the open source packages use dynamic memory and pointers extensively which can result in significant cache misses.
-Second, in our GPU implementation, we have divided points into quadrants before we query against the polygons in the filtering phase using a GPU based grid file indexing structure (i.e., collective query).
+We also have observed that the open source packages use dynamic memory and pointers extensively which can result in significant cache and TLB misses.
+Second, in our GPU implementation, we have divided points into quadrants before we query against the polygons in the filtering phase using a GPU based grid file indexing structure.
 In the serial CPU implementation, each point queries against the polygon dataset individually.
 While the polygon dataset is indexed, each point query needs to travel from the root of R-Tree of the polygon dataset to leaf nodes which is quite costly.
 While not tested in this study, we expect querying the bounding boxes of points in quadrants, instead of querying the points individually, can potentially improve the serial CPU implementation.
-The improvement and the comparison are left for future work.
 Third, in addition to the improved floating point computation on GPUs, the massively data parallel GPU computing power is utilized for all phases of the spatial join process, including generating point quadrants, filtering quadrant-polygon pairs and PIP test in computing blocks.
+While we have not yet been able to separate the contributions of the three factors, we plan to do so by hybridizing CPU and GPU implementations in our future work and measure the performance of different combinations.

 Before we provide more detailed results in the next two subsection, we would like to report that among the 11.165 seconds end-to-end runtime for the point-to-polygon spatial join, the majority (8.170 seconds) is spent on generating point quadrants.
 The runtimes to rasterize bounding boxes of point quadrants and polygons are 0.469 and 0.640 second, respectively.
 The binary search and duplication removal take 0.265 and 0.405 second, respectively.
 The PIP test kernel takes 1.206 second which is only 10.8% of the total runtime.
-We note that the total runtime includes the data transfer time from CPU to GPU for both the point and polygon data (1.030 second).
-To further evaluate the performance of GPU-based PIP test, we have implemented the PIP test on a single CPU core using the in-memory data structures.
-The runtime is 22.924 seconds and a speedup of 19X (22.924/1.206) has been achieved by GPU acceleration alone on PIP test.
-By separating GPU acceleration from the overall speedup, we can see that the inmemory data structures and algorithmic improvement (e.g., collective query) also play key roles in achieving the high-performance.
+We note that the total runtime includes the data transfer time from CPU to GPU for both the point and polygon data, which is 1.030 second.